Cheese Almond Rice Crackers from Sanko Confectionery

-The prefecture where I live, Niigata is famous as a rice-producing area in Japan.
-In fact, the rice is tasty, so Niigata’s Sake rice wine and rice snacks are also popular nationwide.
+The prefecture where I live, Niigata, is Japan’s largest producer of rice, and the rice is well known for being tasty.
+So Niigata’s Sake rice wine and rice snacks are prevailing nationwide.

 The product I introduce here, Cheese Almond (チーズアーモンド), is a long-selling rice cracker produced and sold by the Niigata-based confectionery maker Sanko-Seika (三幸製菓).

 Sanko introduced this in 1985.
 The package contains 16 individually packed rice crackers topped with whole roasted almonds and processed cheese.

 These rice crackers are a variety of Senbei (煎餅) because they use non-glutinous rice called Uruchi-Mai (うるち米) as their main ingredient.